ARPA-SIMC/nwpconf/README.md

-In order to use the library, the user shell script must export some valuable environmental variables (see the documentation of each module for the correspoding variables and explanation), and _source_ the desired module files, in the following way:
+In order to use the library, the user shell script must export some valuable environmental variables (see the documentation of each module for the corresponding variables and explanation), and _source_ the desired module files, in the following way:

-    # Export main variables (customize)
+    # Export main variables:
+    # path to the root of the configuration tree
     export NWPCONFDIR=$HOME/conf
+    # path to the installed nwpconf scripts
     export NWPCONFBINDIR=$HOME/nwpconf/bin
+    # configuration to be adopted in the current script
     export NWPCONF=production/dailymodelrun/forecast
     # source the main library file
     . $NWPCONFBINDIR/nwpconf.sh